Term structure modelling with overnight rates beyond stochastic continuity: Hedging in the presence of stochastic discontinuities

 is a square-integrable martingale strongly orthogonal to $M$. \end{definition}

 In Definition \ref{def:strategy}, $\zeta_t$ and $V_t$ represent respectively the positions held in the traded security and the portfolio value at time $t$, for all $t\in[0,T]$.
-In the present context, it can be shown that the definition of locally risk-minimizing strategy adopted in Definition \ref{def:strategy} is equivalent to the original definition of \cite{Schweizer91}.
-This follows along the lines of the proof of \cite[Theorem 3.3]{Schweizer01}.
+By \cite[Theorem 3.3]{Schweizer01}, the definition of locally risk-minimizing strategy adopted in Definition \ref{def:strategy} is equivalent to the original definition of \cite{Schweizer91} if the process $A$ in \eqref{eq:can_dec} is continuous, as in the case of the example considered in Section \ref{sec:LRM_example}.
+For general $A$, Definition \ref{def:strategy} corresponds to the so-called {\em pseudo-locally risk-minimizing} strategy.

 In view of \cite[Proposition 3.4]{Schweizer01}, finding a locally risk-minimizing strategy $\varphi=(\zeta,V)$ corresponds to obtaining a decomposition of the payoff $H$ of the form

 where $\zeta^H=(\zeta^H_t)_{t\in[0,T]}\in\Theta$ and $L^H=(L^H_t)_{t\in[0,T]}$ is a square-integrable martingale strongly orthogonal to $M$ with $L^H_0=0$.
 Decomposition \eqref{eq:FS_dec} is known as the F\"ollmer-Schweizer decomposition of $H$ and a locally risk-minimizing strategy is then given by $(\zeta^H,V^H)$, where $V^H:=H_0 + \int_0^{\cdot}\zeta^H_udX_u + L^H$.